Surajchandraa/md-browser/readme.md

-# md-show
+# md-browser
-`md-show` is a simple Node.js package that creates an HTTP server to preview Markdown files as HTML content.
+`md-browser` is a simple Node.js package that creates an HTTP server to preview Markdown files as HTML content.

 ## Features:
 1. Converts Markdown files to HTML using the markdown-it library.